 dc.contributor.authorOlivos-Jara, Pablo

-dc.description.abstractA relevant intrapersonal characteristic for understanding intentions and behavior toward environmental sustainability is the degree to which nature is important for a person’s self-definition.
-Clayton’s Environmental Identity (EID) scale purports to measure this construct.
+dc.description.abstractA relevant intrapersonal characteristic for understanding intentions and behavior toward environmental sustainability is the degree to which nature is important for a person's self-definition.
+Clayton's Environmental Identity (EID) scale purports to measure this construct.
 However, a limited number of prior exploratory studies of this measure have supported different factor structures.
-Hence, our initial aim was to develop an understanding of the dimensionality of Clayton’s 24-item EID scale by testing competing latent structures using confirmatory factor analysis.
+Hence, our initial aim was to develop an understanding of the dimensionality of Clayton's 24-item EID scale by testing competing latent structures using confirmatory factor analysis.
 We analyzed self-reported data from 458 adults (Mage = 26.7 years; 81% female).
 Four a priori models (a first-order model, a second-order model, a unidimensional model, and a bifactor model) did not show satisfactory fit to the data.
 An ancillary analysis using bifactor exploratory structural equation modeling (bifactor-ESEM) indicated a bifactor model with three specific factors had a good fit to the data.
 The factor loadings of this model and values for bifactor indices (Omega Hierarchical and Explained Common Variance [ECV]) indicated a single mean score across all EID scale items taps into an essentially unidimensional construct and is therefore appropriate to interpret.
-In sum, our study provides a critical insight into the dimensionality of Clayton’s EID scale that will be valuable when applying this measure for research and intervention purposes.pt
+In sum, our study provides a critical insight into the dimensionality of Clayton's EID scale that will be valuable when applying this measure for research and intervention purposes.en

 dc.formatapplication/pdf

-dc.identifier.citationMoreira, P., Loureiro, A., Inman, R., & Olivos-Jara, P. (2021).
-Assessing the Unidimensionality of Clayton’s Environmental Identity Scale Using Confirmatory Factor Analysis (CFA) and Bifactor Exploratory Structural Equation Modeling (bifactor-ESEM).
-Collabra: Psychology, 7(1). https://doi.org/10.1525/collabra.28103pt
+dc.identifier.citationMoreira, P, Loureiro, A, Inman, R & Olivos-Jara, P 2021, 'Assessing the unidimensionality of Clayton's Environmental Identity Scale using Confirmatory Factor Analysis (CFA) and Bifactor Exploratory Structural Equation Modeling (bifactor-ESEM)', Collabra: Psychology, vol. 7, no. 1, 28103. https://doi.org/10.1525/collabra.28103

-dc.publisherUniversity of California Presspt
+dc.publisherUniversity of California Press

 dc.rightsopenAccess

-dc.subjectBIFACTOR MODELen
+dc.subjectBIFACTOR MODEL

 Ficheiros